Automatic Reversing Circuit - January, 2017

-This diagram illustrates the principle effect of rotating an arc excentrically away from a similar arc.
-The net result is an increasing gap between the circumfrences of the two arcs.Cam Action - Swing Gate Illustration
+This diagram illustrates the principle effect of rotating an arc eccentrically away from a similar arc.
+The net result is an increasing gap between the circumferences of the two arcs.Cam Action - Swing Gate Illustration

 The object of this project was to replace the 11 watt, low voltage, incandescent lamps used in these outdoor lighting fixtures, 8 fixtures in total, with LEDs.
 The lamps normally used in these fixtures either burned out or often would became loose and would go out.Garden Lights With LEDs

 This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 The driver is designed for medium and low speed applications with motors that draw up to 1.0 amp per phase.
 Higher current motors can be driven by adding external transistors.Unipolar Driver

 This page features simple and inexpensive, stand alone BIPOLAR stepper motor driver using parts that are available from many sources.